 If the software fails to clear the watchdog in time, an internally generated watchdog reset is entered at the counter state FFFCH, which lasts four machine cycles.
 This internal reset differs from an external reset only to the extent that the watchdog timer is not disabled and bit WDTS (watchdog timer status, bit 6 in SFR IPO) is set.
-Bit WDTS allows the software to examine from which source the reset was caused by a watchdog timer overflow.
+Bit WDTS allows the software to examine from which source the reset was initiated.
+If it is set, the reset was caused by a watchdog timer overflow.